1) What is the legal framework governing bribery in Belgium?

-The offence of bribery and corruption in Belgium is dealt with in the Belgian Criminal Code (BCC), and notably by the articles 246-252 (public bribery) and articles 504-bis and 504-ter (private bribery).
+The offense of bribery and corruption in Belgium is dealt with in the Belgian Criminal Code (BCC), and notably by the articles 246-252 (public bribery) and articles 504-bis and 504-ter (private bribery).

 In general, a bribe is defined as a financial or other advantage given or received etc., with the intention of inducing or rewarding the improper performance of a relevant function or activity.